-In response to the expanded charge to evaluate all non-potable use Title 22 scenarios, the 2018 Panel developed an approach that relies on comparing the exposure to CECs in recycled water for non-potable Title 22 reuse scenarios to exposure to CECs in water produced for potable reuse.
+In response to the expanded charge to evaluate all non-potable use Title 22 scenarios, the 2018 Panel developed an approach that relies on comparing the exposure to CECs in recycled water for non-potable Title 22 reuse scenarios to exposure to CECs in water produced for potable reuse; considered a conservative assumption because treatment levels at the point of application are similar to those for most non-potable uses.
 In addition to ingestion of potable recycled water, incidental (i.e. non-intentional) exposure via several other pathways (e.g., absorption through skin, inhalation) was considered for all non-potable Title 22 applications.
 This comparison revealed that potential exposures and potential human health risks associated with CECs in non-potable use scenarios are expected to be 10% or lower than exposure to CECs in water intentionally consumed in the conservative potable reuse scenario, and are likely to be less than 1% for most CECs21.
 Thus, CEC monitoring is not recommended for any non-potable reuse applications currently approved under Title 22.